great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/resources/get_support.md

 description: Learn what resources are available to help you resolve issues with GX Cloud and GX OSS.
 ---

-Knowing how and where to request GX support can reduce downtime and improve response times.
+Knowing how and where to request GX support can improve response times.

 ## GX Cloud support